heavygee/hello-dalle-discordbot/README.md

 POSTING_DELAY=120  # Delay in seconds before posting the image to the welcome channel WATERMARK_PATH=/usr/src/app/watermark.png  # Optional: path for a watermark image that will be added to welcome images.
 If not set, no watermark will be added.
 Add as a docker bind path to store the watermark image on your host.
 STEALTH_WELCOME=false  # Optional: Set to 'true' to enable stealth mode, making welcome messages in the welcome channel silent for everyone except the new user.
+GENDER_SENSITIVITY=false # Optional: Set to 'true' to enable personalized touches for generated images based on gender-sensitive characteristics.
 ```

 ### Running with Docker